Europe

 Get an Irish-made Souvenir

-I found Ireland one of the best places to buy authentic souvenirs.
+I found Ireland to be one of the best places to buy authentic souvenirs.

 Irish Made Sweater